sigstore/timestamp-authority/README.md

 To launch the server, run either:
 * `docker-compose up`
-* `go build ./cmd/timestamp-server && ./bin/timestamp-server serve --port 3000`
+* `make timestamp-server && ./bin/timestamp-server serve --port 3000`

 Both of these commands launch a server with an in-memory signing key and certificate chain. **This should not be used for production.**